 You can keep the smaller items like small cans and spice bottles into a basket or place them on the door rack.
-You can double your pantry space by making use of a riser shelf (like this one on Amazon.com).
+You can double your pantry space by making use of a riser shelf .
 This will help you in finding your things much more quickly and keep your things stacked up together.

 In fact, this is my favorite door-mountable pantry organizer because each shelf is separate which means you can mix and match them to different areas.
 Keep in mind that it doesn’t have to be a door either, anywhere you can pop in a couple of screws can have one of these nifty shelves.

 They are small though, so keep that in mind but the design is elegant so it is sure to look great!

 - 4 Single-Tier Spice Holder: Hang the spices organizer together or individually and adjust the distance freely